 7. Where is my WooCommerce login information?

-You don’t have a separate WooCommerce login for admin area because WooCommerce is a WordPress plugin.
+You don’t have a separate WooCommerce login for the admin area because WooCommerce is a WordPress plugin.
 To login to your WordPress dashboard, simply use the WordPress login link.

-However your customers will have a WooCommerce login, so they can login to their account area to keep track of orders.
-You can see our step by step guide on how to create custom login forms for WordPress.
+However your customers will have a WooCommerce login, so they can log in to their account area to keep track of orders.
+You can see our step-by-step guide on how to create custom login forms for WordPress.